Lab 12: SQL

 Write a SQL query to create a table that has 4 columns:

-- The shared preferred
+• The shared preferred pet of the couple

-of the first person - The favorite
+• The favorite color of the first person

-of the second person
+• The favorite color of the second person

 You should get the following output: